michaelyfan/michael-pad/README.md

 * data backup button or automatic backup
 * use SASS, but please have this bundle automatically during development
 * webpack config should handle CSS -- this responsibility should not be the js files' (opinionated)
+* input delay bug
+    * if in between the upload text step and the get text step (refreshing procedure) the user makes edits, those edits will be reversed...maybe get rid of the get text step?

 ### For kicks
 * Migrate to Typescript